aridjayarecipes/cutesrecipes.web.app/content/post/2430-simple-way-to-make-ultimate-black-beans-and-matcha-steamed-petit-buns-with-pancake-mix.md

 - "Add all ◆ ingredients into a bowl and mix well using a whisk (mix well to avoid the matcha from clumping)."
 - "Add pancake mix to the mixture from Step 1 and whisk."
 - "Evenly pour the dough into 6 cups.
 Put 3 beans into each of the cups (press them in)."
 - "Steam in a heated steamer for about 10 to 13 minutes over medium heat.
-It's done when you can poke a hole with a skewer and it comes out clean."
+It&#39;s done when you can poke a hole with a skewer and it comes out clean."
 - "Press in black beans in the center of the finished buns.
 Cool slightly on a rack to finish."
 - "I used small paper cups."
 - "If you use pudding lining, you can make 3 to 4."
-- "It's a little difficult to eat.
+- "It&#39;s a little difficult to eat.
 Chop the cups with scissors, and peel as you eat, or use a spoon."
 categories:
 - Recipe
 tags: